 § 531.
 License by examination

 To be eligible for licensure under this section, an applicant shall satisfy all of the following requirements:

 (1) Have attained the age of majority.

-(2) Present proof of having graduated from a four-year school of chiropractic, accredited by a chiropractic accrediting body recognized by the United States Department of Education and approved by the board, or submit to the board proof of equivalent education as provided in rules for foreign-trained persons.
+(2) Present proof of having graduated from a four-year school of chiropractic, accredited by a chiropractic accrediting body recognized by the U.S. Department of Education and approved by the Board, or submit to the Board proof of equivalent education as provided in rules for foreign-trained persons.

 § 532.
 Examinations